Not Declaring Capital Gains Tax: Will You Get Caught?

 Danny Nieberg

-I have deep knowledge and experience in the property sector having worked in the industry for many years.
-I oversee several brands within our group.
-My experience encompasses high volume property trading, management of residential and commercial property portfolios, and property development.
+I have deep knowledge and experience in the property sector having worked in the industry since 2009.
+I oversee several property brands within our group.
+My experience encompasses high-volume property trading, management of residential and commercial property portfolios, and property development.
+Through Property Rescue, I have helped thousands of homeowners by buying their homes directly from them, quickly.
+I’ve been featured on LBC, The London Economic, NAPB and The Negotiator

 Receive a free, no-obligation cash offer by completing our 30 second form